Roan High Bluff: hiking the Cloudland Trail at Roan Mountain

 A gravel trail climbs from the eastern parking area to the Appalachian Trail and the former site of the Cloudland Hotel, now a grassy meadow with limited views.
 Follow the trail to explore the hotel’s history, and follow the Appalachian Trail to the Roan High Knob Shelter, a historic log cabin that stands as the highest-elevation shelter on the AT.
 Climb the AT from Carvers Gap to Round Bald, Jane Bald and Grassy Ridge Bald, catching breathtaking, nearly continuous views from three grassy mountain balds.
 Or explore Roan Mountain’s beauty on an 11 mile adventure, hiking the Appalachian Trail through the Roan Highlands to the Overmountain Shelter, a historic red barn at Yellow Mountain Gap.

-Cloudland Trail at Roan High Bluff: Directions & Details
+Cloudland Trail at Roan High Bluff Map, Directions & Details

 $3 per vehicle.
 The road to the trailhead is generally open from Memorial Day through September, and closes seasonally.

 36.104333, -82.133250 // N36 06.260 W82 07.995